Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 configuration to be built:

 * BUILD_CONFIGURATION - defines configuration to be built (Release by default).
 * BUILD_<MODULE>      - specify whether corresponding OCCT module should be built (all toolkits).
 Note that even if whole module is not selected for build, its toolkits used by other toolkits selected for build will be included automatically.
 * BUILD_TOOLKITS      - allows including additional toolkits from non-selected
                         modules (should be list of toolkit names separated by a space or a semicolon).
 * BUILD_SAMPLES       - specify whether OCCT MFC samples should be built.
+* BUILD_PATCH_DIR     - optionally specify additional folder containing patched OCCT source files.
+                        The patch may contain arbitrary subset of OCCT source files (including CMake scripts, templates, etc.), organized in the same structure of folders as OCCT.
+                        The projects generated by CMake will use files found in the patch folder instead of corresponding files of OCCT.

 Check variables with "USE_" prefix (USE_FREEIMAGE, USE_GL2PS, USE_TBB, and
 USE_OPENCL) if you want to enable use of the corresponding optional 3rd-party library.

-### 3rd-party configuration

 ### 3rd-party configuration (The variables with 3RDPARTY_ prefix)

-If you have 3rd-party libraries in a non-default location (e.g., on Windows, binaries downloaded from "http://www.opencascade.org/getocc/download/3rdparty/"), specify 3RDPARTY_DIR variable that points to the folders of 3rdparty products (some or all).
+If you have 3rd-party libraries in a non-default location (e.g., on Windows, binaries downloaded from "http://www.opencascade.org/getocc/download/3rdparty/"), specify 3RDPARTY_DIR variable that points to the folders of 3rdparty libraries (some or all).
-At the next configuration 3rd-party product paths stored in 3RDPARTY_\<PRODUCT\>_DIR variable will be searched for in 3RDPARTY_DIR directory.
-If the structure of 3RDPARTY_DIR directory is the same as adopted in the OCCT, the directory will contain product dir, lib and header files.
+At the next configuration step the 3rd-party libraries will be searched for in 3RDPARTY_DIR directory, and stored in 3RDPARTY_\<LIBRARY\>_DIR variables.
+The procedure expects to find binary and header files of each 3rd-party library in its own sub-directory, separated by sub-directories *bin*, *lib*, and *include*.

 Press "Configure" ("c" key for ccmake).

 The result of the 3rdparty product search will be recorded in the corresponding variables:

 * 3RDPARTY_\<PRODUCT\>_DIR - path to the product directory (with directory name) (e.g., D:/3rdparty/Tcl-8.5.12.0-32)
 * 3RDPARTY_\<PRODUCT\>_LIBRARY - path to the .lib libraries (with the library name) (e.g., D:/3rdparty/Tcl-8.5.12.0-32/lib/tcl85.lib).
   In non-windows case, this variable is the same as 3RDPARTY_\<PRODUCT\>_DLL.
 * 3RDPARTY_\<PRODUCT\>_INCLUDE - path to the include directory that contains the required header file (with "include" name) (e.g., D:/3rdparty/Tcl-8.5.12.0-32/include including tcl.h)
 * 3RDPARTY_\<PRODUCT\>_DLL - path to the .dll/.so/.dylib library  (with the library name) (e.g., D:/3rdparty/Tcl-8.5.12.0-32/bin/tcl85.dll)